yvt/rlsf/README.md

    constant time.** TLSF is suitable for real-time applications.

  - **Fast and small.** You can have both.
-It was found to be smaller and faster² than three randomly chosen `no_std`-compatible allocator crates.
+It was found to be smaller and faster² than most `no_std`-compatible allocator crates.

  - **The memory pool is provided by an application.** Examples of potential memory pool sources include: a `static` array for global memory